pnchatterji/bosch-one/subsys/fs/README.rst

 which a Winbond W25M02GW flash chip connected to the MCU via SPI0 or SPI3 (for higher frequency).

-The board DTS is bst_ab3_nrf52840
+The board DTS is bosch_app30

-As configured in bst_ab3_nrf52840 DTS, the The FlogFS file system is auto-mounted and available under the Zephyr filesystem as the volume /flog0.
+As configured in bosch_app30 DTS, the The FlogFS file system is auto-mounted and available under the Zephyr filesystem as the volume /flog0.
 The path to a file called foo.txt on this volume would be /flog0/foo.txt

 The Zephyr filesystem commands can be used to access this volume by using /flog0 as the path root.

+(Also tested with Application Board 3.1 DTS bosch_app31)